ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 After saving these file changes, specify your file name in the `kubectl create -f` command, instead of the web address in the instructions.
 When the agent is deployed, it will send your service's logs to LogDNA from `stdout` and `/var/log/*`.
 However, it has these new features:

 * Whenever a JSON log line contains the `logSourceCRN` field, LogDNA will save a copy of the line to the logging instance in the account indicated in `logSourceCRN`.
-* Whenever a JSON log line contains the `saveServiceCopy` field set to `false`, then it will not save a copy to your service's STS.
+* Whenever a JSON log line contains the `saveServiceCopy` field set to `false`, then it will not save a copy to your service's STSender.

 These features are illustrated by the green lines in the following diagram: